Showing posts with label reflective judgment. Show all posts

 This is very bad news for traditional metaphysics.
 Such metaphysics had attempted to unhinge the conceptual apparatus of the understanding from its connectedness to intuitions, and allow it to operate purely formally, hoping, as it were, that by formal reflection using the law of non-contradiction, one might be able to fill in the content of the supersensible world.
 Kant devotes half of the Critique of Pure Reason to showing that metaphysics falls prey to a transcendental illusion or subreption when it is tempted to think that what is necessary for thinking also displays the contour of reality itself.
 The problem is that the activity and spontaneity of the formal conceptual is no longer being applied to the passivity and receptivity of intuitional content.

 So it is that metaphysics, once the queen of the sciences, has fallen on hard times.
 Indeed, Kant believes that when the form of thinking is disconnected from the content to be thought, metaphysics ends in paralogisms and antinomies.
 Reason now unfettered from intuition can both prove that there is a first cause of the world and not a first cause of the world; it can prove that there is contra-causal freedom and there is no such freedom.
-Reason, in searching for the unconditioned, still dreams that it can make use of determinative judgment, that it can find in its grasping and shaping that which is ultimately the case.
+Reason, in searching for the unconditioned, still dreams that it can make use of a determinative judgment, that it can find in its grasping and shaping that which is ultimately the case.

 But it is a fool's mission.
 Traditional metaphysics cannot know what is ultimately the case because the very condition for knowledge is that the manifold of intuition must be synthesized according to the rules implicit in the pure and empirical concepts of the understanding.
 Since this epistemic condition is not met by traditional metaphysics, metaphysics, no matter how sophisticated, can merely spin its castles in the sky.
 It cannot know

 Kant believed, however, that this state of affairs is not the end of the discussion, but merely the beginning.
 The self-legislation of the understanding which produces nature is at most only half of what is relevant to human beings.
 Human beings are, unfortunately, naturally metaphysical.
 We are concerned always with three focal notions: God, freedom and immortality.
 If self-legislated nature was all there is, then there could be no God, freedom or immortality.
 In fact, the entire life of Decartes' res cogitans ("thinking thing") would simply be cut off, cast off, and ignored, as if the experience of the res cogitans were merely an illusion or mistake.
-We would be a natural object among natural objects, and like other natural objects caused to be.
+We would be a natural object among natural objects, and like other natural objects, caused by particular conditions to be.
 We would be determined in the contour of our being as other natural objects are determined in the contour of their being.
 The natural metaphysical inclinations of humanity would need thus to be regarded as the leftovers of human childhood; they are an infantile wish.
 While we might yet long for God, freedom, and immortality, the world would not be the kind of place that could deliver these things.

 Had not Kant determined that a transcendental unity of apperception was needed to have a stable and consistent synthesizing of the manifold of sensation?
 While this transcendental unity cannot be known to be a metaphysical res cogitans, that is, a metaphysical substantial transcendental ego, it is also not the kind of thing that is the result of the application of concepts to spatio-temporal particulars.
 The existence of the transcendental unity of apperception, and the possibility of transcendental reflection in general seems to cry out for a more comprehensive view of things.
 After all, if we are the authors of nature through application of the categories onto things, if empirical reality is the result of our self-legislation, then how can we simply halt our curiosity and say that nature is all there is?
 If it is we who make nature what it is, how can we ignore ourselves, the makers of nature?

 Thus, it is incumbent on Kant to search further to clarify and understand transcendentally what this transcendental subject is.
 Clearly, this subject is not the empirical subject of psychology, subject, as it were, to all of the psychological laws of conditioning.
-While psychology might find the psychological self to be determined, this determinism does not properly extend to the transcendental subject that can inquire into the conditions of the very possibility of the empirical psychological self being determined.
+While psychology might find the psychological self to be determined, this determinism does not properly extend to the transcendental subject that can inquire into the conditions of the very possibility of the empirical psychological self that is being determined.
 When one reflects upon the project of transcendental reflection seriously, one realizes that the entire project presupposes something like judgment as it was conceived by Descartes.
-That great 17th century philosopher thought it a necessary condition to judge rightly or wrongly that one were free to judge.
+That great 17th century philosopher thought it a necessary condition to judge rightly or wrongly that one is free to judge.
 One must accumulate evidence as to why x might be the case or y might hold and on the basis of that evidence judge that x exists or y does.
 But how is that activity possible without freedom?

 But what else do we know about this transcendental subject?
 Is it merely a knower of the empirical order, or is it engaged in other matters?
 For Kant, the answer is quite obvious.
-Human being do not make merely empirical judgments about nature, but the make moral judgments about what ought to be done, and aesthetic judgments about what is beautiful.
+Human being do not make merely empirical judgments about nature, but they make moral judgments about what ought to be done, and aesthetic judgments about what is beautiful.
 They make both moral judgments and judgments of taste.

 As it turns out, reason is not completely sidelined by its failure to use determining judgments in carving the beast of ultimate reality at its joints.
 Reason has other work to do rather than merely to know.
 It must do as well.
 But what ought it to do?
 No amount of empirical knowledge of nature's is can ever help us determine what we ought to do.
 One cannot derive an ought from and is, after all.
 If the ought is to be understood, it won't be understood along the lines of nature, where concepts must synthesize the manifold of sensation into an experience of the world in which the universal law of causality holds.
 If we are to understand anything about the ought, we need to do it with reason, for such reason need not be mechanical in the way of the understanding.
 This is the reason that heeds reason!
 But Kant had just argued that pure reason is not suited to mime the contour of the supersensible world.
 So what remains?

 Kant believes we do, in fact, employ reason practically rather than purely in dealing with moral questions.
-Given that we desire to do x, ought it be the case that we do, in fact, do x?
+Given that we desire to do x, ought it be the case that we, in fact, do x?
 In order to know what to do, we must consult moral law.
 Acting morally is acting due to this moral law.
 This acting presupposes freedom which is the condition for the possibility that consulting the moral law can determine the will.
 This determination of the will constitutes a desire to do x rather than y.
 Practical reason determines action by consulting the moral law on the basis of freedom.
 It thus constitutes a noumenal access to the supersensible, an access that allows for the very determination of the supersensible.

 Through the transcendental unity of apperception, the autonomous transcendental subject legislates law into and onto the empirical order.
 While the supersensible ground of this legislation, the realm of the thing-in-itself, remains indeterminate with respect to this legislation, with respect to the moral sphere, the supersensible becomes determinate.
 The autonomous transcendental subject through practical reason also self-legislates, this time it legislates the moral law in accordance with the categorical imperative, and accordingly acts due to that moral law alone.
 This autonomous subject is free to do x or y because such freedom is presupposed by the experience of ought itself.